aam229/local-dependencies/README.md

 2. Run `npm run install-dependencies` to install local dependencies into the project.
 3. *Optional* Run `npm run watch-dependencies` during development so that updated local dependencies are quickly reinstall.

-> The `watch-children` script should be run from the project's root directory where the `.ldrc` is located.
+> The scripts should be run from the project's root directory where the `.ldrc` is located.

 ## Development

+The API documentation can be found [here](./DOCUMENTATION.md)

 This project defines a few npm scripts that you can use to help you develop on this project: